Azure/simdem/demo_scripts/simdem/script.md

 section in the script.
 By default a 66% or more match indicates a pass.
 However, in some cases a much lower similarity is expected, for example, the output of `date` will vary considerably each time it is run.
-In these situations you can provide an expected similarity in a comment just before the command:
+In these situations you can provide an expected similarity as part of your `Results:` section header, for example:

 ```
-# Expected Similarity: 0.2
 date
 ```

-Results:
+Results: Expected Similarity: 0.2

 ```
 Tue Jun  6 15:23:53 UTC 2017